If you would like to find out more about training opportunities, please follow the link below.

 One of our main goals is to see outdoor learning and play so well embedded in the culture of our schools, communities and politicians that LtL is not needed anymore.
 Realistically, this takes time and concerted effort.

-Our advice here are simple: don’t go it alone.
+Our advice here is simple: don’t go it alone.

-Also get connected to LtL – we will send you a termly newsletter full of ideas, funding sources and resources to use.
+Also, get connected to LtL – we will send you a monthly newsletter full of ideas, funding sources and resources to use.
 As a full LtL member you get access to exclusive resources, discounts on our LtL training and discounts from many suppliers of school grounds equipment, outdoor clothing and more.

 Celebrate success in school grounds

-Please do share your work and success with us – we are more than happy to share that Facebook post, re-tweet, Pin and Insta-like.
-Look us up as ‘Learning through Landscapes’ on your social media channels.
+Please do share your successes with us – we are more than happy to share your work!